ochufy/dojo-blog/README.md

 ### `npx json-server -w data/db.json -p 8000`

-This creates a mock back-end server which runs on port 8000 using the database in db.json file in the root directory.
+This creates a mock back-end server which runs on port 8000 using the database in db.json file in the data folder in root drectory.